XpiritBV/ds-copilot-labs/Lab 1 Project Setup and Intro to Copilot.md

 ```
 /new Create a new Python data science project to analyze Titanic survival data.
+- Create a new folder called `src` for the project
-- Scaffold the project structure following Python data science best practices.
+- Scaffold the project structure inside the `src` folder following Python data science best practices
-- Add a Jupyter notebook to the project.
+- Add a Jupyter notebook to the project
 - In the notebook, include code to read the Titanic dataset from:
   https://raw.githubusercontent.com/MicrosoftDocs/mslearn-introduction-to-machine-learning/main/Data/titanic.csv
 ```